 I used to print out a new checklist every week with specific assignments, but I found that over time even that was hard for me to keep up with.

 What has worked for several years for us is to print out one checklist for the entire year.
-I put it in a transparent slipcover and clip it onto that child’s clipboard.
+I put it in a transparent page protector and clip it onto that child’s clipboard.
 Each child has their own clipboard which includes their checklist and booklist.
-(On their booklist sheet, they write down the list of books they read throughout the year.)
+(The booklist is a printable page where they write down the list of books they read throughout the year.)

-When they complete a subject on their checklist, they can check it off with a dry erase marker and then clear the sheet at the end of the week.
+When they complete a subject on their homeschool daily checklists, they can check it off with a dry-erase marker and then clear the sheet at the end of the week.

 With spiral notebooks and weekly checklists, you can write out specific assignments.
-(For example, Math Lesson 32, problems 1-20.)
+(For example, Language Arts, Lesson 32.)
 You can’t be that specific with one yearly checklist, BUT I have taught the kids and they have learned how much I generally expect them to complete for each subject, so this has not been a problem for us.

 Be Flexible With Your Homeschool Checklist

-Although I print out one checklist for the school year, it usually has to be tweaked and reprinted two or three times.
-Inevitably, subjects need to be switched around.
+Although I print out one checklist at the beginning of a new school year, it usually has to be tweaked and reprinted two or three times as we adjust to our homeschool routine.
+Inevitably, subject areas need to be switched around.
 Kids grow out of a certain activity.
 Interests and needs change.
-You really have to start using your checklist to see how well it works.
+You have to start using your checklists in your daily routine to see how well it works.

 What should be on a homeschool checklist?

-- Independent work.
-The purpose of a homeschool checklist is to give your child a list of work that they can do on their own.
+• Independent work.
+The purpose of homeschool daily checklist is to give your child a list of work that they can do on their own.
 You should have 6-8 assignments on their checklist for them to accomplish every day.

-- Less is more!
-It’s so easy to make the mistake of trying to accomplish too much.
+• Less is more!
+Many homeschool moms make the mistake of trying to accomplish too much.
 Doing too much will only frustrate both you and your child.
 First and foremost, Reading, Writing, and Math should be subjects you put in every day.
 The other content areas can be looped or put on the checklist however you prefer.

-- Do the most difficult subjects first.
+• Do the most difficult subject areas first.
 You want them to do the hardest subjects when they are fresh and the least distracted.
 For our kids, this subject is math.
-The kids do Math at the beginning of the day because I want them to be the most focused on the subject they need the most help with.
+They do Math at the beginning of the day because I want them to be the most focused on the subject they need the most help with.
 What is it that your child struggles with?
 Do that work at the beginning of your day.

-- Alternate subjects.
-Since our kids have a couple of subjects that require mostly reading, I alternate their reading work with other hands on work like writing, math, or work on the computer.
+• Alternate subjects.
+Since our kids have a couple of subjects that require mostly reading, I alternate their reading work with other hands-on work like writing, math, or work on the computer.
 This helps to break things up for them.
-The order might fluctuate something like this: Math, read a History assignment, Writing work, Literature reading, piano practice, etc.
+The order might fluctuate something like this: Math, read a History assignment, Writing work, foreign language, Literature reading, piano practice, etc.

-- Optional Since their independent work is probably not all you do in a school day, you can also include the other subjects you do together, but you don’t have to.
+• Optional Since their independent work is probably not all you do in a school day, you can also include the other subjects you do together.
 We do Morning Time and Afternoon Read Aloud together.
-In the past I have sometimes put these on our kids’ checklists in a separate section as a visual reminder of all the work we do, but this is not necessary.
+In the past, I have sometimes put these on our kids’ checklists in a separate section as a visual reminder of all the work we do, but this is not necessary.
 Remember that the purpose of the checklist is for them to see what THEY are responsible for doing.
 If including other things on the checklist confuses them, leave it out.

 Leave a Comment!

-I would love to know your thoughts!
+Wherever you are in your homeschool journey, I would love to know your thoughts on creating a workable weekly homeschool checklist!
 Please take a moment to share how this has helped you or what suggestions you would give for making a workable homeschool checklist!

 Pin It!
 How to Make a Workable Homeschool Checklist